 It’s perfectly fine to have one or two people standing with you during the ceremony, even if they are the same women from your previous marriage.
 I recommend keeping the number small and their financial obligations low.
 You may want to cover the cost of their dress or ask them to wear something they already own.

 My friend did not have attendants.
 But her handsome sons did walk her down the aisle.

 This time around you’re older, hopefully wiser and more confident.
 Stay true to yourself and use your best judgment.
-Every encore wedding is different and your decisions will be influenced by your age, family situation and budget.
+Every encore wedding is different and your decisions will be influenced by your family situation, budget and preferences.

 My friend’s encore wedding was, hands-down, the best wedding I’ve attended.
 It was a true expression of who they are.
 But what really set this event apart was the palpable happiness and joy of the couple and their friends.
 It was contagious.
 I caught it and it seemed everyone else attending did also.
 That’s what you’re hoping for!